 - Pet the parrot on its head rather than on its back, as this is less likely to stimulate the HPG Axis.

 Everyone in the household should take care of the parrot’s requirements.
-This will discourage it from developing a favorite person and bonding with one individual.
+This will discourage it from developing a favorite person and bonding with only one individual.